Published On: Apr 25 2014 07:31:13 AM CDTUpdated On: Aug 02 2016 01:00:00 AM CDT

-With April 24-30 marking World Immunization Week, find out which states have the lowest vaccination rates based on the percentage of 2-year-olds fully vaccinated in 2013, according to the KIDS COUNT Data Center and the Centers for Disease Control and Prevention.
-Here are the 30 states that fell below the U.S. average of 74 percent vaccination rate.
+With August marking National Immunization Awareness Month, find out which states have the lowest vaccination rates based on the percentage of 2-year-olds fully vaccinated in 2014, according to the KIDS COUNT Data Center and the Centers for Disease Control and Prevention.
+Here are the 26 states that fell below the U.S. average of 74.6 percent vaccination rate.

 The data looked at 2-year-olds who had 4:3:1:3:3:1 immunization coverage as of 2014, the most recent year statistics were available for.
 That coverage includes: 4 or more doses of Diphtheria, Tetanus & Acellular Pertussis Vaccine (DTaP); 3 or more doses of Poliovirus; 1 or more doses of Measles, Mumps & Rubella Vaccine (MMR); 3 or more doses of Haemophilus Influenzae Type b (Hib); and 3 or more doses of Hepatitis B Virus (HepB) and 1 or more doses of varicella vaccine.
 The report does not say why children hadn't received their vaccines on time -- if at all.
 Insurance coverage, religious beliefs, poverty and/or a belief that vaccines are harmful to children can all play a role.